apjanke/octave-tablicious/README.md

 See the `doc-project/` directory for notes on this project, especially for [Developer Notes](doc-project/Developer-Notes.md).
 Also see [CONTRIBUTING](CONTRIBUTING.md) if you would like to contribute to this project.

+The documentation for the latest development version can be viewed online at <https://apjanke.github.io/octave-tablicious/doc/Tablicious.html>.

 Real user documentation is hopefully coming soon.

 ## Contributing